 - Request a court date for the evidence to be heard in the Arlington County General District Traffic Court.
 The PhotoRED office will make the court arrangements.

-Although Arlington can legally monitor a total of 20 intersections, per Virginia State Code, 10 intersections currently use PhotoRED cameras:
+Although Arlington can legally monitor a total of 1 intersection per 10,000 residents, according to Virginia State Code, 9 intersections currently use PhotoRED cameras:

 When examining an intersection for PhotoRED use, the County factors in the following: